 - 2 tbsp unsalted butter, chilled and cut into small pieces

 You will also need: Mixing bowls, whisk, stand mixer with paddle attachment and dough hook attachment, rolling pin, 9x5 loaf pan, nonstick cooking spray, parchment paper, pastry brush

-- To prepare the dough: Start by dissolving the yeast in the warm milk.
+To prepare the dough: Start by dissolving the yeast in the warm milk along with 1 tsp sugar.
 If you do not have a thermometer, the milk should be warm to the touch but not hot.
-Whisk the yeast into the milk to dissolve.
+Whisk the yeast and 1 tsp sugar into the milk to dissolve.
 Over the next few minutes, the milk/yeast mixture should become foamy as the yeast begins to grow.
 If it doesn't, this likely means that your yeast has expired or the milk was too hot, causing it to die.
 Get some fresh yeast and try again, otherwise your babka won't rise... and that would be a major bummer.